🔍 Research any topic with AI-powered citations — Try Researchly freeStart Researching

 View

-• Its core features — decentralization, immutability, transparency, and auditability — make it suitable far beyond cryptocurrency.
+• Its key features — decentralization, immutability, transparency, and auditability — make it applicable across financial services, healthcare, risk management, and more.

 3